Silkie (chicken breed)

-The Silkie, also known as the Silky or Chinese silk chicken, is a Chinese breed of chicken named for its atypically fluffy plumage, which is soft to the touch, like silk or fur.
-Other unusual qualities include black skin and bones, blue earlobes, and pentadactyly (five toes on each foot) – most chickens have only four.
+The Silkie, also known as the Silky or Chinese silk chicken, is a Chinese breed of chickens named for its atypically fluffy plumage, which is soft to the touch, like silk or fur.
+Its other unusual qualities include black skin and bones, blue earlobes, and pentadactyly (five toes on each foot) – most chickens have only four.

-The birds are commonly reared for exhibition in poultry shows, and a number of color varieties have been bred: the Entente Européenne recognises ten plumage colors, the American Poultry Association seven, and the Poultry Club of Great Britain five. there are both bearded and non-bearded forms of most colours.
-In European countries both bantam and large fowl are recognised, while in the United States only the bantam is listed.
+The birds are commonly reared for exhibition in poultry shows, and a number of color varieties have been bred; the Entente Européenne recognises 10 plumage colors, the American Poultry Association seven, and the Poultry Club of Great Britain five.
+Both bearded and non-bearded forms of most colours exist.
+In European countries, both bantam and large fowl are recognised, while in the United States, only the bantam is listed.